US Navy News

 These are the Navy News top stories available on www.navy.mil

-Secretary of the Navy Ray Mabus completed a visit to Doha, Qatar, Nov.
-20.
+Secretary of the Navy (SECNAV) Ray Mabus completed a partnership—building visit to Macedonia Aug.
+4.

 The world's largest international maritime exercise, Rim of the Pacific (RIMPAC) 2014, concluded with the participation of 22 nations, 49 surface ships, six submarines, more than 200 aircraft and 25,000 personnel in and around the Hawaiian Islands and Southern California, August 1.

 Rear Adm.
 Margaret G. Kibben relieved Rear Adm.
 Mark L. Tidd as the chief of Navy chaplains during a change of office and retirement ceremony at the Washington Navy Yard, August 1.